The House Of Windsor

 George gave his first radio broadcast message to his people in 1932, which was well received and a great success.
 On the event of the King's Silver Jubilee in 1935, he was much affected by the warmth displayed towards him by the ordinary people.
 "I had no idea I was so popular", he confided to the Australian Prime Minister.

+The king, a heavy smoker, developed serious bronchial health problems in the late 1920's and although the couple celebrated their silver jubilee in 1935, King George continued to suffer ill health and in the last year of his life his bronchial problems became so severe that had to be administered oxygen.
 George was taken seriously ill on 23rd September, 1928.
 He was found to be suffering from septicaemia, or blood poisoning of the lung.
 As his condition deteriorated, his eldest son, David, the Prince of Wales, was called back prematurely from a visit to South Africa.
 An operation was performed to drain the infected fluid from the lung by the King's physician, Lord Dawson of Penn, his life hung in the balance and over the following few days his condition was considered dangerous, but he made a gradual recovery.

 At the end of 1928, the King was forced to spend time at a convalescent home at Bognor, on the south coast.
 Queen Mary accompanied her husband.
 Despite the town acquiring the name Bognor Regis through his period of residence there, the charms of the seaside town had little effect on the king, George, a gruff and difficult patient, did not particularly enjoy his stay and was bored and irritated throughout.
 He returned to Windsor Castle as soon as he felt able to.
 He suffered two relapses but stubbornly refused to return to Bognor for further convalescence.
-When pushed on the point, he irascibly objected, exclaiming "Bugger Bognor!"
+When pushed on the point, he irascibly objected, retorting "Bugger Bognor!"

 George was always extremely close to his unmarried sister, Princess Victoria of Wales, who rang him every morning to speak to him on the telephone.
 When she died on 3rd December, 1935, the King was very deeply affected and her death overshadowed the Christmas celebrations at Sandringham that year.